Yord/shargs/CONTRIBUTING.md

 ### Examples

-Pixie comes with official examples to demonstrate its features.
+Shargs comes with official examples to demonstrate its features.
 When adding a new example, please adhere to the style and format of the existing examples.

 ### Sending a Pull Request